Shirsendu1260/node-js-video-hosting-api/README.md

 A backend API project for a video hosting platform, built with Node.js, Express, TypeScript, and MongoDB.
 Handles secure JWT authentication, media upload and management, and data aggregation — with a focus on clean structure and maintainable code.

-> Inspired by the *Chai aur Backend series* — independently refactored from JavaScript to TypeScript, with Joi validation logic and custom interfaces & controllers.
+> Inspired by the *Chai aur Backend* series, independently refactored from JavaScript to TypeScript, with Joi validation logic, API rate limiting, custom interfaces & controllers and many more.

 ---